pdqcom/PowerShell-Scanners/PowerShell Scanners/Get Available Windows Updates/README.md

 Installs the PSWindowsUpdate module, then runs Get-WindowsUpdate.
 This returns all updates that are currently available.

-WSUS switch added to work with all networks
+# Parameters

+## WSUS

+Specify to check WSUS for updates.

 # Author
 Colby Bouma